-- 6. Innovative new forest bioproducts include green chemicals, bioplastics, biofuels, wood and glass fiber, and carbon fiber made from trees.
-These products can be made from manufacturing leftovers, harvest residues, trees that were thinned from urban and forest stands, or trees that were damaged or killed by fires, insects, and disease.
-Such sustainable use of forest products can offer solutions to global challenges. - 7.
-Economic returns to forest landowners are important because they provide an income that allows the landowner to maintain the land as forest, rather than selling it for non-forestland uses (e.g., development). - 8.
+- 6. Sustainable use of forest products can offer (or "provide") solutions to local and global challenges.
+Innovative forest bioproducts include green chemicals, bioplastics, biofuels, wood and glass fiber, and carbon fiber made from trees.
+These products can be made from manufacturing leftovers, harvest residues, trees that were thinned from urban and forest stands, or trees that were damaged or killed by fires, insects, and disease. - 7.
+Economic returns to forest owners are important because they provide an income that allows them to maintain the land as forest, rather than selling it for non-forestland uses (e.g., development). - 8.
 Forests are essential to the growth and health of a green economy, defined by the United Nations as low carbon, resource efficient, and socially inclusive.
 Forests provide income for local, state/provincial, national, and international economies. - 9.
 Urban tree cover provides green infrastructure that shades buildings and hard surfaces and manages runoff entering stormwater drainage systems.
 Green infrastructure mimics natural landscape features and can capture, retain, and reuse water on site.
 These are valuable economic benefits.
 Tree canopy can also filter particulate matter and pollutants, reducing municipal costs. - 10.
 Companies increasingly find that sustainability is a core element to a successful business strategy, as consumers and investors are increasingly aware of the private sector's environmental, social, and governance impacts.